Mission to Mars

-Mission to Mars is a 2000 American science fiction adventure film directed by Brian De Palma, written by Jim Thomas, John Thomas, and Graham Yost, and suggested by Disney's theme park attraction of the same name.
+Mission to Mars is a 2000 American science fiction adventure film directed by Brian De Palma, written by Jim and John Thomas, and Graham Yost, and suggested by Disney's theme park attraction of the same name.

 The film depicts the first crewed Mars exploration mission going awry; American astronaut Jim McConnell (Gary Sinise) helps to coordinate a rescue mission for a colleague.
 Principal support actors were Tim Robbins, Don Cheadle, Connie Nielsen, Jerry O'Connell, and Kim Delaney.
+Released theatrically by Buena Vista Pictures Distribution through Touchstone Pictures on March 10, 2000, the film was both a critical and commercial disappointment.

 Plot

-In 2020, the Mars I mission launches for planet Mars, commanded by Luke Graham (Don Cheadle).
-Upon arrival, the team discovers a bright white formation in the Cydonia region, which they suspect is an extrusion from a subsurface geothermal column of water, useful to future human colonization.
-After reporting this to the Earth-orbiting World Space Station, they go to investigate the formation and start hearing a low sound on their communications system.
-Radar initially reports that the formation is metal, but when they increase power to the radar, a large vortex appears and kills everyone except Luke.
-After the vortex subsides, the formation is revealed to be part of a large humanoid face.
+In 2020, the Mars I mission travels to the planet Mars, commanded by Luke Graham.
+The team discovers a bright white formation in the Cydonia region, which they suspect is an extrusion from a subsurface geothermal column of water, useful to future human colonization.
+After reporting this to the Earth-orbiting World Space Station, they investigate the formation and start hearing a low sound on their communications system.
+Their radar reports the formation is metal, but when they increase its power, a vortex kills everyone except Luke and the formation is revealed to be part of a large humanoid face.

-The event creates an electromagnetic pulse the space station observes, after which it receives a distress message from Luke.
-Realizing Luke couldn't have left because the pulse would have damaged the computer system of the ERV ("Earth Return Vehicle"), they repurpose the Mars II mission into a rescue.
+The space station observes an electromagnetic pulse and receives a distress message from Luke.
+Realizing the pulse damaged the computer system of the Earth Return Vehicle (ERV) they repurpose the Mars II mission into a rescue.